elen-oz/brain-games/README.md

 ## Project description

-This mini-project presents 5 mini-games with the user.
+This project presents 5 mini-games with the user.
 Each game has a greeting, addressing the user by name.
 The number of rounds in all games is three.